hubgit122/Quantitative-Analysis/README.md

 //just taking the right hand side as the dividend

 2 <= 3 ======> 3/2 ======> 1
-//the maximum grade is 1
+//the maximum grade is 1, also, the minimum value is 0

 3<=2 && 4==5 || 1 == 3  ======> max(2/3 * 4/5, 1/3) ======> 8/15
 //the composition of the inequations are calculated by multiply and picking the max value